softlayer/githubio_source/content/python/adjustpool.md

     - "BandwidthPool"
 ---

 The following script allows you to add and remove servers in an existing bandwidth pool.
+The script requires empty arrays when not specifying a Bare Metal or Virtual Guest Id.

 ```python
 import SoftLayer